bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 You can create your own deferreds using `$.Deferred()`.
 Here, we run a function in a setTimeout, and "resolve" our deferred with the return value of that function.
-We return the deferred's "promise" -- an object to which we can attach callbacks, but which doesn't have the ability to modify the outcome of deferred itself.
+We return the deferred's "promise"  &mdash; an object to which we can attach callbacks, but which doesn't have the ability to modify the outcome of deferred itself.
 We "reject" the deferred if anything goes wrong with running the provided function.